brickpop/boilerjs/README.md

 ## Frontend
 ### API calls
-To use the API we defined on the backent, first we need to edit ```www/scripts/api.js``` and create a new entry on the API factory.
-It must match the URL path we chose previously and provide the necessary parameters (if any).
+To use the API we defined on the backend, first we need to edit ```www/scripts/api.js``` and create a new entry on the API factory.
+It must match the URL path we chose previously and include the necessary parameters (if any).

 	.factory('API', function($http) {
 	  return {